zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/026.png)

 - Lastly, go into your /User/path/.oci folder and open the oci_api_key_public pem file.
+We will use this file to create resources as the given user.

 **Note:** This is a hidden folder.
 If you don't know how to find hidden folders, go [here](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/) for Mac and Linux, or [here](https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files) for Windows.